404FoundingFather/multi-site/memory-bank/03-systemPatterns.md

 4. React components render with tenant-specific configuration and styling
 5. Tenant-specific theme is applied to the rendered HTML
 6. Response is sent to the client

+## Current Implementation Status

+As of April 11, 2025, the following components of the architecture have been implemented:

+1. **Project Structure** - Established the foundation with appropriate directories and configuration
+2. **Middleware Pattern** - Created the initial implementation of middleware.ts for domain-based tenant resolution
+3. **Context Definitions** - Set up SiteContext.tsx and ThemeContext.tsx for site configuration and theming
+4. **Core Utilities** - Implemented initial versions of site services and caching utilities
+5. **Error Handling** - Created error pages for site-not-found and site-inactive scenarios

+Next planned implementation steps include:
+1. Implementing the local caching for domain lookups
+2. Completing the SiteContext provider
+3. Creating the theme provider with CSS variables support

+See the Kanban board in `memory-bank/07-kanban.md` for the detailed task status and priorities.

 ## Error Handling Strategy
 * Graceful fallbacks for missing configurations